bruvellu/terebratalia-wnts/wnt.md

 *wntA* appears in the late gastrula as paired ventral domains at the posteriormost portion of the apical lobe (@fig:ligands2 and @fig:s-ligands).
 These anterior ectodermal domains are cleared in the late larva, when *wntA* expression is activated in a pair of anterior mesodermal bands next to the mouth (@fig:ligands2 and @fig:s-ligands).

-## Frizzled genes are expressed throughout development of *T. transversa*
+## Frizzled genes are expressed throughout embryogenesis

 Frizzleds are seven-pass transmembrane proteins with an extracellular cystein-rich domain that act as receptors in Wnt signaling pathways [@Huang2004-di].
 Metazoans have a variety of Frizzled proteins generally divided into five subfamilies: *fz1/2/7*, *fz3/6*, *fz5/8*, *fz9/10*, and *fz4* [@MacDonald2012-ri].